Let’s look at what Rule 14 says:

 The main reason for Rule 14 is to prevent damage or injury, and it trumps “right of way”.
 Nevertheless, you don’t need to react until you see that the other boat is not keeping clear.
 The idea is not to “take” right of way; otherwise, you can be disqualified irrespective of who is at fault.
 If it was reasonably possible to avoid contact, you are automatically penalised.
 However, you may be exonerated under Rule 43 if there is no damage or injury.

-In example 1, at point 1, we see a potential collision course between Yellow (on a port tack) and Blue (on a starboard tack).
+In example 1 above, at point 1, we see a potential collision course between Yellow (on a port tack) and Blue (on a starboard tack).
 Under Rule 10, Yellow is required to keep clear of Blue.
 Blue can assume that Yellow will keep clear until it becomes evident that Yellow is not keeping clear.
 Although not required within the rules, Blue may hail “starboard” or take some alternative action to ensure Yellow is aware of its obligations to keep clear.
 Perhaps this proactive action falls within the phrase “take reasonable action to avoid contact”, as this reasonable action may be proactive or reactive.

 At point 2, it is becoming evident that Yellow is not keeping clear of Blue and is about to break Rule 10.